Campaigning

 Why we campaign

-We want to make a long-term difference to communities.
+We want to make a long-term difference to member-owners and their communities.

 We’re not new to campaigning.